Sign up now for ToddlerData!

-Everything About Car Seats
+All About Car Seats

-When to turn, when to stop
+When to turn them around, and when to stop using them at all

 I am not so old that I do not remember car seats as a child.
 However, I definitely do not recall them as a permanent fixture in the car.
 There were many, many car trips with three kids and my grandmother in the back seat, the smallest child held (buckled!) in her lap.
-I doubt my family ever used a booster seat in the car, and by 8 or 9 I was permitted in the front seat.
-To be clear, my family was on the risk-averse end — seatbelts at all times, defensive driving, and so on.
+I doubt my family ever used a booster seat in the car, and by 8 or 9, I was permitted in the front seat.
+To be clear, my family was on the risk-averse end — seat belts at all times, defensive driving, and so on.

 Car seat rules have evolved over time.
-In the present moment: children under age 2 are in infant seats, usually facing backward.
+In the present moment, children under age 2 are in infant seats, usually facing backward.
 Age 2 to 4 brings the giant five-point-harness car seat (when we finally disposed of the last of these, I can only describe my husband as gleeful).
 And in many places, kids up to age 8 are still required to be in booster seats.
 Recommendations often suggest continued booster use up until the age of 12.

 A close-up of a baby in a car seat.